CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ## Modifying SQL and CartoCSS

 This is the third lesson in the course _CartoDB.js from the ground up_.
 While covering our JavaScript API in more depth, this lesson also relies on a basic understanding of the CartoCSS and SQL languages.
-We will keep it pretty basic here so you should not have trouble following along.
+We will keep it pretty simple here so you should not have trouble following along.
 If you would prefer to have a crash course before starting, check out some of the [great documentation](https://www.mapbox.com/tilemill/docs/manual/carto/) and [use cases](https://www.mapbox.com/tilemill/docs/guides/advanced-map-design/) for CartoCSS.
 For SQL, you can teach yourself using the CartoDB Editor by using our first lesson in the [SQL and PostGIS in CartoDB]({{site.baseurl}}/courses/04-sql-postgis.html) series.

 ## Basic Interactivity